Dr John J Ryan Higher Diploma in Sports Medicine

 Hydrocortisone injections are used to treat swollen or painful joints, such as after an injury or in arthritis.

-Hydrocortisone injections are also used to treat painful tendons and bursitis (when a small bag of fluid which cushions a joint gets inflamed).
-They’re sometimes used to treat muscle pain when it’s in a particular area.
+Hydrocortisone injections are also used to treat painful tendons and bursitis (when a small bag of fluid that cushions a joint gets inflamed).
+They’re sometimes used to treat muscle pain in a particular area.

 Hydrocortisone injections are only available on prescription.
 They are given by expertly specially trained Doctor John J Ryan in his Private GP’s Surgery D2 Medical 4 Fitzwilliam Square East Dublin 2.

-In an emergency, medical staff may give higher dose hydrocortisone injections to treat severe asthma, allergic reactions, severe shock due to injury or infection, or failure of the adrenal glands.
+In an emergency, medical staff may give higher doses of hydrocortisone injections to treat severe asthma, allergic reactions, severe shock due to injury or infection, or failure of the adrenal glands.

 Key facts